cometbft/cometbft/spec/abci/abci++_app_requirements.md

 There is a newly introduced [**consensus parameter**](./abci%2B%2B_app_requirements.md#abciparamsvoteextensionsenableheight): `VoteExtensionsEnableHeight`.
-This parameter represents the height at which vote extensions are required for consensus to proceed, with 0 being the default value (no vote extensions).
+This parameter represents the height at which vote extensions are required for consensus to proceed, with 0 being the default value (vote extensions disabled).
 A chain can enable vote extensions either:
 - at genesis by setting `VoteExtensionsEnableHeight` to be equal, e.g., to the `InitialHeight`
 - or via the application logic by changing the `ConsensusParam` to configure the